November is finally here, and you know what that means, don’t you?

 Experience the magic of Candlelight concerts in some of Detroit’s historic venues.

-These live musical experiences, often feature classical and holiday-themed performances, create an intimate atmosphere perfect for staying warm inside.
+These live musical experiences often feature classical and holiday-themed performances, creating an intimate atmosphere perfect for staying warm inside.

 Kick off the holiday season the right way!